tayler6000/pyVoIP/docs/SIP.rst

 SIP - Session Initiation Protocol
 ##################################

-The SIP module receives, parses, and responds to all incoming SIP requests/messages.
+The SIP module receives, parses, and responds to incoming SIP requests/messages.
 If appropriate, it then forwards them to the *callback* method of :ref:`VoIPPhone`.

 Errors
 *******